 "To me, working on the yard is like painting a picture," said Rebecca Derossett.
 "It's an act of creation and I love it.
 I do this year-round and never stop.
-We pay some-body to cut the grass, but I do all the trimming, planting and planning.
+We pay somebody to cut the grass, but I do all the trimming, planting and planning.
 In the winter, I'm thinking about what I'm going to do in the spring.
 It's my main hobby.
 My husband and I love to spend time on our front porch.
 It's all something very nice to look and enjoy."

-Almost all of the plants in the yard were gifts, although Rebeccu says her husband does go and purchase mulch to do his part in maintaining the now award-winning land-scape.
+Almost all of the plants in the yard were gifts, although Rebecca says her husband does go and purchase mulch to do his part in maintaining the now award-winning land-

-the now award-winning fainscape.
-Jimmy Derossett down-plays his role in keeping the yard and various flowers and plants in good condition, giv-ing all the credit to Rebecca.
+Jimmy Derossett downplays his role in keeping the yard and various flowers and plants in good condition, giving all the credit to Rebecca.

 "She does it all," he said, and pointed a thumb at his wife.
-"I don't really do any-thing."
+"I don't really do anything."